kraven-security/CyberChef-recipes/README.md

 ## Tips for Getting Started

+### Read Up on CyberChef

+[Read this article on CyberChef](https://kravensecurity.com/cyberchef-guide) to learn what it is and how to use it.
+Then give one of the recipes below a go!

 ### Loading a Recipe

  1. Copy the recipe code under the "Code" section of recipe or from the associated `.json` file.
 The Code section conains the recipe in Chef format.